panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 - Instructing the package manager to install mininum dependencies
 - Remove the cache after installation, or instruct the packet manager to disable the cache altogether

-For example, after installing Node dependencies, it will create meta files which takes space in the image.
+For example, after installing Node dependencies, npm creates meta files which takes space in the image.
 We can use these commands to remove them:
 ```
 RUN npm cache clean --force
 RUN rm -rf /tmp/* /var/cache/apk/*